uklibraries/KDL_metadata_guidelines/README.md

 This repository contains all the tools for a sample implementation of such a document.
 A single, version-controlled markdown document can be used to generate a web-based document, snippets of HTML suitable for reuse in other contexts and a static PDF.

 #### Notes
-- Webpage generation: I used a php library, a custom css stylesheet (lib/md_web_style.css) and a small js file.
+- Webpage generation: View a test [here](http://www.nabilk.com/KDL_metadata_guidelines/) I used a php library, a custom css stylesheet (lib/md_web_style.css) and a small js file.
 Several Ruby Gems can accomplish something similar for easier integration into the Blacklight 4 framework if need be -- in particular [Redcarpet](https://github.com/vmg/redcarpet) and [Kramdown](http://kramdown.rubyforge.org/parser/kramdown.html).
 The css and js files may need to modified according to small inconsistencies in parsing markdown.
 - Static PDF: I used Mou, a markdown editor for OSX plus a modified css file (lib/md_pdf_style.css) to export the pdf.
 For Windows, [MarkdownPad](http://markdownpad.com/) provides similar functionality.
 Again, the css might need modification to account for parsing differences

 ##### Ingredients: